-- 1. Variable remuneration granted but not yet vested, in whole or in part, will be reduced or lapse (malus) or variable remuneration already vested/paid will be recovered (clawback), in whole or in part, if the Board of Administrators considers that one or more of the following conditions are fulfilled: - The Identified Staff member did not meet the established norms on competence and appropriate behaviour; - The Identified Staff member is responsible for behaviour leading to deterioration of the Group's position; - Evidence of misconduct or serious error by an Identified Staff member (i.e. in case of a negative reassessment by the regulator; a breach of disciplinary laws for bankers, codes of conduct and other internal rules, especially concerning risks); - Any regulatory sanctions where the conduct of the Identified Staff member contributed to the sanction; - In case any variable remuneration paid (in the previous 2 years) to Identified Staff was based on inaccurate (financial) data. - 2.
-Variable remuneration granted but not yet vested, in whole or in part, will be reduced or lapse (malus) if the Board of administrators considers that one or more of the following conditions are fulfilled: - If the Bank or the business unit in which the Identified Staff member works suffers a significant downturn in its financial performance (i.e. an ROAE < 2%) or when the financial results are negative; - If the Bank or the business unit in which the Identified Staff member works suffers a significant failure of risk management; - Significant increases in the Group's, the Bank's or business unit's economic or regulatory capital base; or - If there are significant changes in the Group's or the Bank's overall financial situation. - 3.
-Variable remuneration granted and not paid out to Identified Staff shall be immediately forfeited and nullified, and the clawback clause applies in case of immediate cessation of the activity due to serious negligence or inappropriate behaviour of the person.
+1. Variable remuneration granted but not yet vested, in whole or in part, will be reduced or lapse (malus) or variable remuneration already vested/paid will be recovered (clawback), in whole or in part, if the Board of Administrators considers that one or more of the following conditions are fulfilled:

+- The Identified Staff member did not meet fitting norms on competence and appropriate behaviour; - The Identified Staff member is responsible for behaviour leading to deterioration of the Group's position; - Evidence of misconduct or serious error by an Identified Staff member (i.e. in case of a negative reassessment by the regulator; a breach of disciplinary laws for bankers, codes of conduct and other internal rules, especially concerning risks); - Any regulatory sanctions where the conduct of the Identified Staff member contributed to the sanction; - In case any variable remuneration paid (in the previous 2 years) to Identified Staff was based on inaccurate (financial) data.

+2. Variable remuneration granted but not yet vested, in whole or in part, will be reduced or lapse (malus) if the Supervisory Board considers that one or more of the following conditions are fulfilled:

+- If the Bank or the business unit in which the Identified Staff member works suffers a significant downturn in its financial performance (i.e. an ROAE < 2%) or when the financial results are negative; - If the Bank or the business unit in which the Identified Staff member works suffers a significant failure of risk management; - Significant increases in the Group's, the Bank's or business unit's economic or regulatory capital base; or - If there are significant changes in the Group's or the Bank's overall financial situation.

+3. Variable remuneration awarded and not paid out to Identified Staff shall be immediately forfeited and nullified, and were applicable subject to clawback, in case of termination of the (employment) agreement for urgent cause ('bad leaver').

-4. Additionally, for Identified Staff, the rule applies that variable remuneration awards, not yet vested, shall be forfeited and nullified if at the date of pay out, when Identified Staff has an average 'performance score' over 3 previous (and consecutive) years of less than 2.5, out of a scoring range between 0 ('poor') and 5 ('excellent').
+4. Additionally, for Identified Staff the rule applies that variable remuneration awards, not yet vested, shall be forfeited and nullified if at the date of pay out, when Identified Staff has an average 'performance score' over 3 previous (and consecutive) years of less than 2.5, out of a scoring range between 0 ('poor') and 5 ('excellent').

-The table below shows the aggregate quantitative information, on consolidated level, regarding the remuneration, split by areas of activity:
+The table below shows the aggregate quantitative information on remuneration, on consolidated basis, split by areas of activity:

-BOA members MB members Investments banking services Retail banking services Assets' management Corporate positions Independent control positions No of personnel members 0 4 0 0 0 0 0 The total number of employees in full-time equivalent 0 0 574 125 4 142 38 Total remuneration (in EUR) 0 770.190 8.977.875 2.248.024 74.314 3.839.672 1.012.709
+BOA members MB members Investment s banking services Retail banking services Assets' management Corporate positions Independent control positions No of personnel members 0 5 0 0 0 0 0 The total number of employees in full- time equivalent 0 0 472 109 4 136 33 Total remuneration (in EUR) 0 702,993 9,132,753 2,020,740 87,379 3,872,829 949,264

-Below are presented aggregated quantitative information on remuneration, at consolidated level, for the members of the management and of the personnel, whose actions have a material impact on the risk profile of the institution, indicating the following elements:
+Below are presented aggregated quantitative information on remuneration, on consolidated basis, for the members of the management and of the personnel, whose actions have a material impact on the risk profile of the institution, indicating the following elements: